Pork is restocked! Hog shares for Fall 2026 live in the store now! Serving Wise county & surrounding North Texas communities.

 Corn & Soy Free, Non-GMO and Delicious

-The disgusting reality is eggs are a break-even enterprise at $7 per dozen when you take into account packaging, feed costs (chickens eat 3/4 lb. of feed per day at .30 cents per pound of corn & soy-free, non-GMO feed, and DON'T lay daily), broken eggs, eggs too dirty to sell, decreased production time during winter daylight hours (Oct.-Mar.), two months worth of lost production due to annual feather molting, etc., so chickens are only laying at peak production about 6 months out of the year.
-We use eggs as a marketing and pasture fertilizer tool and nothing more.
-We run roughly a flock of about 100 birds: 80ish chickens, 15 ducks, 6 breeding turkeys, and some feral chickens that refuse to be part of the main flock or stay in the electric netting, so who knows where those eggs are.
-It could possibly be profitable at a grander scale, but we've found it's difficult to sell more than what we currently produce in eggs, so we keep it as-is.
+The disgusting reality is eggs are a break-even enterprise at $7 per dozen when you take into account packaging, feed costs (chickens eat 3/4 lb. of feed per day at $0.32 cents per pound of corn & soy-free, non-GMO feed, and DON'T lay daily), broken eggs, eggs too dirty to sell, decreased production time during winter daylight hours (Oct.-Mar.), two months worth of lost production due to annual feather molting, etc., so chickens are only laying at peak production about 6 months out of the year, plus the hours and hours it takes each week to wash eggs by hand.

 Our Dexter Beef, Kunekune pork, pastured-raised eggs, and heritage turkey is priced on the same sliding scale.